1inch/p2p-network/cmd/resolver/README.md

 It processes requests received from the relayer and forwards them to the API(s) that it wraps.

-Currently 2 APIs are support: a mock (default) one, and an external Infura API.
+Currently 2 APIs are supported: a mock (default) one, and an external Infura API.
 ```mermaid
 ---
 title: Resolver architecture